Witch post: Observations

 "The name witch post did not appear until the 19th century – Canon John Christopher Atkinson’s book Forty Years in a Moorland Parish (revised in 1908) gives space to witchcraft beliefs and old houses, but does not mention witch posts.
-However, in 1893 he donated an X-marked post to Pitt Rivers Museum in Oxford.
-With a dozen scrolls, it was from the Old Shoemaker’s Shop at Danby-in-Cleveland and his letter, dated March 5, 1892, describes it as ‘the (assumed) witch post’.
+However, in 1893 he donated an X-marked post to the Pitt Rivers Museum in Oxford.
+With a dozen scrolls, it was from the Old Shoemaker’s Shop at Danby-in-Cleveland and his letter, dated 5 March 1892, describes it as ‘the (assumed) witch post’.
 I have seen his letter and it is clear he did not think the posts were associated with witchcraft – but he does not offer an alternative suggestion.
 Joseph Ford's Some Reminiscences and Folk Lore of Danby Parish and District (1953) tells us that such posts came to be called witch posts, suggesting this was not their original name.
 Other authors believe the term came into use during the 20th century.

 "Witch post, Stang End Cottage, Ryedale Folk Museum.
 Witch posts are a rare architectural feature found in the medieval houses of North Yorkshire.
 They essentially consist of carving on one of the posts supporting the inglenook of the cottage, always including a St. Andrew's Cross, although this example makes me think more of the Roman-period chi-rho monogram."

 "Witch Posts.
 It is thought that they were intended to protect the house or hearth from the influence of witches or prevent them from entering the house.
-Less than 20 of these carved posts are known, all in north-east Yorkshire, except for one found in Lancashire...
+Less than 20 of these carved posts are known, all in north-east Yorkshire, except for one found in Lancashire ...
 The Huntleys fitted new improvement, a chimney and smokehood.
 The post supporting the smokehood is carved with a St Andrew's cross and several raised bands.
 This is the witch post."

 "As a relatively isolated hilltop village, superstition seems to have endured well into the Twentieth Century in Barkisland.
 A short distance from the Griffin Inn on Stainland Road stands Stocks House, so called because it was formerly the village lockup and an old set of stocks still survives beside it as a memorial to its former role.
 At some point it was converted into a private residence and it was probably during this process that a “witch-post” was added to the hearth to deflect the influence of baleful magic known as maleficium.
 Chimneys and fireplaces were regarded as a vulnerable location by which witches could gain access to a house and so to the superstitious mind, demanded such apotropaic contingencies.
 Jacqueline Simpson and Steve Roud explain, “In Yorkshire farmhouses of the Seventeenth and Eighteenth Centuries, hearths were screened by partitions ending in posts of rowan wood carved with cross-shaped patterns, called ‘witch posts’...
 Belief in their protective power continued into the 1920s, when Yorkshire builders made new ones when old houses were being rebuilt”."